vuestorefront/vue-storefront/packages/core/docs/composition/getters.md

 ## Usage

-Let's see how you can use the [userGetters](/reference/api/core.usergetters.html) getter to get the full user name:
+Let's see how you can use the [userGetters](/reference/api/core.usergetters.html) to get the user's full name:

 ```vue
 <script>